zuplo/docs/docs/articles/monetization-webhook-setup.md

 4. Next, set a Meter for the plan.
 To start, create a single meter called `Requests`.
-5. Set the **Max Value** to the number of Requests users on the plan are allowed to make against your API per month.
+5. Set the **Max Value** to the number of Requests the users on the plan is allowed to make against your API per month.

 :::tip